Why work for us?

 - they should welcome the opportunity to work in a team, be confident and out-going, and embrace opportunities to be problem-solving and to think laterally

 The firm’s charity clients include media-related charities such as Comic Relief, Virgin Unite and the Queen Elizabeth Diamond Jubilee Trust along with several publicly-funded theatres as well as a number of more conventional voluntary sector organisations.

 The work ranges from drafting various types of commercial and licensing agreements to dealing with a variety of regulatory issues.

-The successful candidate is likely to have a minimum of 2 to 3 years PQE.
+The successful candidate is likely to be 1.5–2.5 years PQE.
 They will have strong academics, having received high quality training and experience to date, ideally gained within a specialist media litigation practice, but candidates from strong litigation practices who can demonstrate a genuine interest in privacy and media law will also be considered.
-The successful candidate will have the desire and ability to be pro-active and flexible and adapt their skills to work on a very broad range of matters.
+The successful candidate will have the desire and ability to be pro-active and flexible, and adapt their skills to work on a very broad range of matters.
 Strong drafting skills and negotiating experience are essential together with a pragmatic and commercial manner.

 Specifically, the successful candidate must be able to: